Satvik182/E-commerce-Follow-Along/README.md

 - Implement a function to retrieve and display filtered data in the frontend.
 - Use the product card component for dynamic rendering.

-This ensures users see only their added products, improving personalization.
+This ensures users see only their added products, improving personalization